Although it may seem strange, wire wool can help you create some amazing photos.

 The basic concept is to ignite wire wool and to capture it being dispersed with a slow shutter speed thus creating light trails.
 The wire wool creates a spark like effect that looks incredible when caught with a camera correctly.
 In this quick guide I will show you the basics to creating amazing wire wool photos.

 You don’t need much to take photos like these; the basic set up should consist of a camera with a variable shutter speed (preferably a DSLR), a solid tripod, some form of rope or cable, something to hold the wool, a lighter, the correct wire wool and 2 or more people.

-Choosing the right wire wool
+Choosing the correct wire wool

 It’s greatly important that you buy the correct wire wool!
-Coarse wire wool and wool that contain s plastic will not work.
+Coarse wire wool and wool that contains plastic will not work.
 I have experimented with many different types of wire wool.

 I’ve found that the best wire wool is the finest.
 For the best results I recommend buying fine or super fine steel wire wool, as it burns easily and stays alight for a good few seconds.
 Out of all the wire wool I purchased; Oakey ‘fine’ seemed to give the best results overall.

 You’ll need to make a rig which you use to spin the wire wool around without burning yourself.